 Common Cryptocurrency Scams

-It’s easy to think that everyone is getting rich investing in cryptocurrencies.
-This mindset leads many traders to fear missing out on the next big altcoin offering or the next leg up in bitcoin.
-Many scammers take advantage of trader greed with dubious products and services, including the following:
+It’s easy to think that everyone is getting rich trading in cryptocurrencies.
+Many scammers take advantage of trader greed with dubious products and services.

 Initial Coin Offerings (ICOs)

 ICOs are fundraising mechanisms for newly launched cryptocurrencies.
 Traders in ICOs receive tokens in the new venture.

 - Although many ICOs are legitimate, the vast majority have no real business plans or technology behind them.